-The Music Department consists of two academic teaching staff and seven peripatetic teaching staff.
+The Music Department consists of two academic teaching staff and six peripatetic teaching staff.
 Most of the teaching takes place in a dedicated music classroom and two instrumental teaching rooms.
 The music room includes its own ICT suite (software includes Sibelius), an interactive whiteboard as well as a wide range of instruments including 15 electronic keyboards.
 The two School halls are used for concerts and rehearsing, and some local venues are regularly used such as St. John’s Church and The Intimate Theatre.
 All students from Year 7 to Year 9 receive specialist music tuition.
 GCSE take up is above the national average and a third of students taking GCSE over the last 5 years have gone on to take A level.

 - Introductory Topic ‘The Elements of Music’ – Students become familiar with the basic building blocks of all music and are introduced to music theory.

 - Topic 1 ‘Melody’ - Students learn what features make a satisfying melody.
 Concepts learnt include, ‘question and answer’ phrases, melodic form and graphic notation.

 - Topic 2 ‘The Music of Java and Bali’ - Students learn to appreciate some of the features of Gamelan music such as cyclic and interlocking melodies and textural layers.